 - Explore the Arts & Crafts Community: The Gatlinburg Arts & Crafts Community is a great place to browse unique, handmade souvenirs.
 You’ll find everything from pottery and paintings to woodworking and jewelry, all created by local artisans.
 Many artisans demonstrate their craft on-site, so you can watch them work and learn about their techniques.

-- Take a Scenic Drive on Newfound Gap Road: Newfound Gap Road is a beautiful 30-mile drive that winds its way through the Great Smoky Mountains National Park.
+- Take a Scenic Drive on Newfound Gap Road: Newfound Gap Road is a beautiful 30-mile drive through the Great Smoky Mountains National Park.
 Along the way, you’ll be treated to stunning views of the mountains, forests, and valleys.
 There are several overlooks where you can pull over and take in the scenery, and there’s even a visitor center where you can learn more about the park’s history and ecology.

 - Visit Cades Cove: Cades Cove is a historic valley within the Great Smoky Mountains National Park.
 It’s a great place to learn about the area’s history and see some of the old Appalachian mountain homes and barns that have been preserved.
 You can also go for a hike, bike ride, or horseback ride through the valley.

-- Browse the Shops at The Village: The Village is a large shopping complex located in Gatlinburg.
+- Browse the Shops at The Village: The Village is a large shopping complex in Gatlinburg.
 It has a variety of stores, from national chains to local boutiques.
 You can also find restaurants, cafes, and entertainment options at The Village.

-- Go Window Shopping on the Parkway: The Parkway is Gatlinburg’s main street, and it’s lined with shops, restaurants, and arcades.
+- Go Window Shopping on the Parkway: The Parkway is Gatlinburg’s main street, lined with shops, restaurants, and arcades.
 Even if you’re not planning on buying anything, it’s still fun to window shop and take in the sights and sounds of the town.

 Additional Tips to Save Your Money During Touring the Gatlinburg